Dave Van Domelen

 Dave's Online Nest - Fiction and reviews.

-Dave's PER Page - Not really updated since 2000.
+Dave's Physics Education Research Page - Not really updated since 2000, just moved.